microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/01_Deploy.md

 When the value of **AVAILABLE** becomes **1**, the deployment was successful and your container is running.

 **NOTE**: *Depending on the load of your cluster and whether the container image of SQL Server is already present, the deployment may take several minutes.*

+Take a minute to browse the **sqldeployment.yaml** file to see key pieces of how SQL Server was deployed, including details of the container image, arguments, label to "tag" the deployment, which **PersistentVolumeClaim** to use (from the previous step) and the **LoadBalancer** service that is attached to this pod.

 You can run the following command to check on the status of the pod and LoadBalancer service: